transkatgirl/KatWebSite/docs/core.md

 File-serving is configured on a per-vhost basis through the use of `[[vhost.files]]` blocks.

 Each `[[vhost.files]]` block can contain up to two options:
 - `mount` - The base URL segment (for example: `/static`) that this handler targets, defaults to `/`.
 This matches all URL segments that start with this value, not just the exact value.
-Supports wildcards and path deserialization.
 - `file_dir` - The directory that files are served from.
 Unlike `[[builder]]` blocks, sub-directories and symbolic links will be served normally, but hidden files and directories will not be served.

 An example of a `[[vhost.files]]` block is shown below: